Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/unit-test-contract.rst

 .. note::

-   The state also needs to be rolled back on errors occuring in mock entrypoints, described in :ref:`testing_contract_invocations`, but that is handled by the test framework itself.
-Which means that mock entrypoints are handled transactionally, even without the use of |with_rollback|_.
+   The state also needs to be rolled back on errors occuring in mock entrypoints, as described in :ref:`testing_contract_invocations`, but that is handled by the test framework itself.
+This means that mock entrypoints are handled transactionally, even without the use of |with_rollback|_.

 Testing transfers